WilsonMongwe/ClassificationAndRegressionExamples/README.md

 Nested sampling is an approach for calculating bayesian evidences while simultaneously computing the posterior probability distribution of the parameters.
 The basics steps of this algorithm are:

-	0) Draw N 'live points' from the prior, and evaluate their likelihoods
+	0) Draw N live points from the prior distribution, and calculate their likelihoods
-	1) Delete the lowest likelihood live point, and replace it with a new point drawn from the prior, but at higher likelihood
+	1) Delete the lowest likelihood live point, and replace it with a new point drawn from the prior, but with higher likelihood
 	2) Repeat 1) until some stopping criteria is met.

 ## Prior